shivam682/IIIT_Delhi_query_form/README.md

 1. Start XAMPP Services: Launch the XAMPP control panel and start both the Apache and MySQL services.

-  Open XAMPP Control Panel.
+  -Open XAMPP Control Panel.

-  Start the Apache and MySQL services by clicking the "Start" buttons next to their names.
+  -Start the Apache and MySQL services by clicking the "Start" buttons next to their names.

 - **Acess the website**: Open your web browser and navigate to http://localhost/IIIT_Delhi_query_form/